FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | value
 -----|-------
-`http://gedcomx.org/Page`|A page in a document.
-`http://gedcomx.org/Paragraph`|A paragraph in a document.
 `http://gedcomx.org/CharacterRegion`|A region of text in a digital document, in the form of `a,b` where `a` is the start character and `b` is the end character.
+The meaning of this qualifier is undefined if the source being referenced is not a digital document.
 `http://gedcomx.org/RectangleRegion`|A rectangular region of a digital image, in the form of `x,y,w,h` where `x` is the point on the X axis of the image in pixels, `y` is the point on the Y axis in pixels, `w` is the width of the rectangle in pixels, and `h` in the height of the rectangle in pixels.
-`http://gedcomx.org/PolygonRegion`|A polygon region of a digital image, in the form of `x,y,x,y...` where `x` is a point on the X axis of the image in pixels and `y` is a point on the Y axis in pixels.
+The meaning of this qualifier is undefined if the source being referenced is not a digital image.
-`http://gedcomx.org/TimeRegion`|A region of time of an audio or video recording, in the form of `a,b` where `a` is the starting point in milliseconds and `b` is the ending point in milliseconds.
+`http://gedcomx.org/TimeRegion`|A region of time of a digital audio or video recording, in the form of `a,b` where `a` is the starting point in milliseconds and `b` is the ending point in milliseconds.
+The meaning of this qualifier is undefined if the source being referenced is not a digital audio or video recording.

 ### examples